AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Centralized FQDN on Azure FireNet** allows Aviatrix FQDN gateways to be deployed in FireNet solution in Azure.
 One use case is to consolidate egress control to reduce cost with centralized statistical multiplexing.

 - **Palo Alto Networks VM-Series Bootstrap Support on Azure**

-- **TGW with Multicast capability** allows you to launch an AWS TGW with multicast capability.
-A use case is to support applications running on multicast protocols.
-API support only.

-- **Update Attached Spoke VNet CIDR** allows you to update Spoke VNet CIDR when there is a change without having to detach the Spoke and attach again, thus removing any down time or outage.
-API support only.

 3. Operations